Coronavirus digest: Brazil-Argentina match halted over quarantine breach | DW | 05.09.2021

 Under COVID-19 rules, anyone who has been in the UK 14 days before entering Brazil must quarantine for two weeks on arrival.

-Four Argentine players compete weekly in the English Premier League.
-Christian Romero and Giovani Lo Celso, who play at Aston Villa and Emiliano Martinez of Tottenham Hotspur all started the match.
+Four Argentine players who compete weekly in the English Premier League — Emiliano Martinez and Emiliano Buendia, who ply their trade at Aston Villa, and Tottenham duo Giovanni Lo Celso and Cristian Romero — all traveled to Brazil, three of whom started Sunday's match.

 Brazil's health regulator learned that the details they had been given were "false" which they said represented "a serious health risk" and could take further action.

-Brazil were without nine key players for the match because of quarantine rules, with many other international sides suffering similar fates thanks to travel regulations around the globe.
+Brazil were without nine key players for the match because of quarantine rules, with many other international sides have suffered similar fates due to travel regulations around the globe.

 Here are the latest developments on coronavirus from around the world.